 I will meet you at the exit ramp from the ship.
 I shall carry a big sign with your name on it, and I will wear distinctive clothes (often I wear a kilt!).

 We will walk into Old Town, and look at some of the buildings and statues of Ketchikan.
 In Whale Park we will look at our first Totem pole.
 I will bring my carving tools and explain their use, tell you some of the stories behind the poles.
-We can go into the Museum, and see their small but excellent exhibit of native art.

 In Bear Valley we will look at the rapids and the salmon ladder.